Ultimate Guide to Churn Rate: Definition & 4 Churn Rate Formulas for Calculating Churn

 The Churn Rate Formula can be calculated as the number of churned divided by the total number of customers:

-That looks pretty straightforward, but (1) how exactly we define those two numbers can greatly affect the output and (2) business-dependent external factors may wreak havoc on our understanding of what number comes out.
+Calculating churn rate looks pretty straightforward, but (1) how exactly we define those two numbers can greatly affect the output, and (2) business-dependent external factors may wreak havoc on our understanding of what number comes out.

 Counting customers is complicated

 The total number of customers for a period, say, 1 month, isn’t a well-defined concept because that number will change during the month due to new signups and cancellations.